Below you can find the last chapter on this blog from the book Thank you, mum. I hope it touches your heart.

 Please share this blogpost if you think it can help someone!

-If you would like to give the book to someone you think can be soothed by it, or to yourself, you can find it on Amazon on any of the links below, or you can search for it on your Amazon of choice.
-The price is around 17 euros.
-If your market shows another price, I suggest you try out another market.
+If you would like to give the book to someone you think can be soothed by it, or to yourself, you can find it on Amazon, both as paperback and ebook.